katnip710/threejs-nextjs-typescript-starterkit/README.md

 # threejs-nextjs-typescript-starterkit
-I starter-kit (with examples!) on Three.js within Next.js + Typescript
+A starter-kit (with examples!) on Three.js within Next.js + Typescript